boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

   #define SYS_LISTEN   4   /* sys_listen(2)   */
   #define SYS_ACCEPT   5   /* sys_accept(2)   */
 ```
-Like all System Calls Linux, they are triggered when the Assembly instruction "int 0x80" is executed.
+Like all System Calls Linux, they are triggered when the Assembly instruction `int 0x80` is executed.
-At the time of the interrupt, the value stored in the EAX register determines which system call is executed.
++ At the time of the interrupt, the value stored in the `EAX` register determines which system call is executed.

-From above, we see the 5 C funtions we need, all use the same system call `socketcall 102`.
+From above, we see that five of our C funtions use the same system call - `socketcall 102`.
-Therefor for these functions, EAX will hold the value 102 (0x66 in Hex) for all of them.
++ For these functions, `EAX` will hold the value `102` (`0x66` in Hex).

-The system call `socketcall` will know what to do (create a socket, listen, accept incoming connection, etc),
-based on the value stored in the EBX register.
+The system call `socketcall` will know what to do (create a socket, listen, accept incoming connection, etc), based on the value stored in the `EBX` register.
-The arguments of the C level function will be pushed onto the stack, and the ECX register will point to the top of the stack.
+The arguments of the C level function will be pushed onto the stack, and the `ECX` register will point to the top of the `stack`.
 + Stack Memory grows from high memory to low memory.
 + We will need to store arguements in reverse order on the stack.
-Once we have pushed our array of consecutive arguments onto the stack, all we need to do is point the ECX register to the top of the stack.
+Once we have pushed our array of consecutive arguments onto the stack, all we need to do is point the `ECX` register to the top of the `stack`.

 ## Creating the Assembly Shellcode
 ### 1. Create a new Socket